 Each type of vegetable garden has its own unique set of pros and cons.
 Some gardens are cheaper than others but require more space or time to maintain.
 Some fit into small spaces but can’t produce a lot of food.
 Some types of gardens are more labor-intensive, and some are better than others for growing specific crops.

 However, no rule says you have to limit yourself to just one garden type.
-If you have space, you can maximize your benefits by maintaining separate gardens for different crops.
+If you have space, you can maximize your benefits by maintaining separate gardens for different vegetable plants.
 For instance, you could have a window garden for herbs, a container garden for tomatoes, and a small raised bed for squash.

 1. In-Ground Beds